Mahmoud-Elwazeer/zero_day/README.md

 ## First project

-    1. This is My first project in ALX
+    1. This is My first project in ALX Intern